Higher Courant-Dorfman algebras and associated higher Poisson vertex algebras: Higher PVAs from higher Courant-Dorfman algebras

-satisfying the axioms of higher Lie conformal algebras. $C$ is a higher Poisson vertex algebra of degree $n$ if it is a higher LCA and a differential graded-commutative algebra which satisfies \begin{description} \item[the Leibniz rule]
+satisfying the axioms of higher Lie conformal algebras. $C$ is a higher Poisson vertex algebra of degree $n$ if it is a higher dg LCA and a dgca which satisfies \begin{description} \item[the Leibniz rule]